craigfrancis/php-mysqli-execute-query-rfc/readme.md

 }
 ```

-The proposed function will simplify this even further, by allowing developers to write this in a one line foreach:
+This proposed function will simplify this even further, by allowing developers to write this in a one line foreach:

 ```php
 foreach ($db->execute_query($sql, [$name, $type1, $type2]) as $row) {